A Few Famous Things in St. Louis

-Baseball, beer and the 600 ft arch are a few of the famous things St. Louis is known for.
-And barbeque ribs, too.
+The 600 ft arch, baseball and beer are a few of the things which come to mind about St. Louis.
+And barbeque ribs for the St. Louis style ribs.
 But how about Gooey Butter Cake?
-Yes, it’s a St. Louis tradition with deep roots in this midwestern town.
+Yes, it’s a St. Louis tradition with deep roots in this Midwestern town.

 Legend has it, around the year 1930, a German baker added too much sugar, butter or shortening to his cake batter and when it came out of the oven, his wife took a bite and proclaimed, that’s gooey.
 People liked it and the cake suddenly became a mainstay in St. Louis.
 Variations began to pop up in sections of the city and over the neighborhood fence, recipes were shared.

 Since I had an upcoming trip to this part of Missouri, I decided to bake the cake at home.
 I began my recipe search for the cake by making the “Real St. Louis Gooey Butter Cake” from Chris Leuther’s collection of old St Louis bakery recipes.
 The recipe calls for a yeast crust and has a rich filling made with milk, eggs and butter.
 After following the recipe as described and being careful not to over bake it, the sweet treat was deemed a winner.

 Now I was excited to experience the cakes in its birth place.

 Then I visited Bakeries to Test the Cakes